Programs & Resources

 Apply for the SNAP Program Online Now

-What is the Prevent Another Litter Program?
+What is the Prevent Another Litter Program (VC-PAL)?

-The program is available to anyone in the Victoria County area.
 Through the program, the litter of kittens or puppies will be surrendered to the Victoria County SPCA and the mother of the litter will be spayed – FREE of charge!

 The program is made possible through the generosity of the Florenceville Veterinary Clinic.